-The Next Fed Chair Is.......
+The Next Fed Chair Is...

 Uncertainty in the equity markets exists, but it always has.
 President Trump’s choice to lead the Fed is uncertain today, but we should have more clarity over the next 3 to 4 weeks.
 In fact, we won’t be surprised if the choice is announced via Twitter.

 We believe Yellen is not Trump’s choice and that he will choose between Warsh and Powell.
 There is much more to come out on all of the candidates and who ultimately gets selected will have a formidable job in front of him/her.
 We are forecasting an environment of heightened volatility over the next year.
 We expect more shocks in 2018, similar to the sharp market drop experienced in August of 2015, early January of 2016 or possibly even another European election surprise.
-Strategas Research Partners recently noted that the S&P 500 suffered drops of at least 10% in 5 of the last 7 years, with the two exceptions being 2013 (drop of 6%) and 2014 (drop of 7%).
+Strategas Research Partners recently noted that the S&P 500 suffered drops of at least 10% in 5 of the last 7 years, with the two exceptions being 2013 (a drop of 6%) and 2014 (a drop of 7%).
 In 2017, the biggest drop has only been 3%.
 While it seems like we are overdue for some sort of correction, we cannot ignore the positive, underlying fundamentals of the global economy.
 When a correction comes, and it will come, we will assess the situation and attempt to frame the opportunity.
-Whomever sits at the Fed will have a difficult environment to navigate.
+Whoever sits at the Fed will have a difficult environment to navigate.
 We wish that individual the best because the entire global economy rests on their shoulders.
 That’s all….

 No discussion on the Fed would be complete without analyzing QE, the balance sheet reduction program or our expectations for interest rates.
 In a research note published yesterday (on Seeking Alpha), we discussed many of these issues.
 If you would like to read that document, please click here.
-At time of this writing, the market now expects a 88% chance that the Fed will raise Fed funds by 25 basis points in December of 2017.
+At the time of this writing, the market now expects an 88% chance that the Fed will raise Fed funds by 25 basis points in December of 2017.
 Using the Fed’s dot plots, 12 of 16 central bank officials expect to see three interest rate increases in 2018.
 We are not placing too much emphasis on the current dot plots, as many of the Fed leadership is changing (see above).

 Firm: Manole Capital Management LLC is a registered investment adviser.
 The firm is defined to include all accounts managed by Manole Capital Management LLC.
 In general: This disclaimer applies to this document and the verbal or written comments of any person representing it.
-The information presented is available for client or potential client use only.
+The information presented is available for a client or potential client use only.
 This summary, which has been furnished on a confidential basis to the recipient, does not constitute an offer of any securities or investment advisory services, which may be made only by means of a private placement memorandum or similar materials which contain a description of material terms and risks.
 This summary is intended exclusively for the use of the person it has been delivered to by Warren Fisher and it is not to be reproduced or redistributed to any other person without the prior consent of Warren Fisher.
 Past Performance: Past performance generally is not, and should not be construed as, an indication of future results.
 The information provided should not be relied upon as the basis for making any investment decisions or for selecting The Firm.
 Past portfolio characteristics are not necessarily indicative of future portfolio characteristics and can be changed.
 Past strategy allocations are not necessarily indicative of future allocations.
 Strategy allocations are based on the capital used for the strategy mentioned.
 This document may contain forward-looking statements and projections that are based on current beliefs and assumptions and on information currently available.
 Risk of Loss: An investment involves a high degree of risk, including the possibility of a total loss thereof.
 Any investment or strategy managed by The Firm is speculative in nature and there can be no assurance that the investment objective(S) will be achieved.
 Investors must be prepared to bear the risk of a total loss of their investment.
 Distribution: Manole Capital expressly prohibits any reproduction, in hard copy, electronic or any other form, or any re-distribution of this presentation to any third party without the prior written consent of Manole.
 This presentation is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use is contrary to local law or regulation.
 Additional information: Prospective investors are urged to carefully read the applicable memorandums in its entirety.
 All information is believed to be reasonable, but involve risks, uncertainties and assumptions and prospective investors may not put undue reliance on any of these statements.
 Information provided herein is presented as of December 2015 (unless otherwise noted) and is derived from sources Warren Fisher considers reliable, but it cannot guarantee its complete accuracy.
 Any information may be changed or updated without notice to the recipient.
 Tax, legal or accounting advice: This presentation is not intended to provide, and should not be relied upon for, accounting, legal or tax advice or investment recommendations.
-Any statements of the US federal tax consequences contained in this presentation were not intended to be used and cannot be used to avoid penalties under the US Internal Revenue Code or to promote, market or recommend to another party any tax related matters addressed herein.
+Any statements of the US federal tax consequences contained in this presentation were not intended to be used and cannot be used to avoid penalties under the US Internal Revenue Code or to promote, market or recommend to another party any tax-related matters addressed herein.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.